 There have been a number of instances of train derailments in recent years, including on the Bangkok-Chiang Mai line.
 Some have resulted in deaths and injuries.

-Ferry travel in Thailand can be dangerous, as vessel passenger limits are not always observed or sufficient life jackets provided.
-Australians have been killed and injured in ferry and boat accidents in coastal areas, including near Samui Island.
+Ferry travel in Thailand can be dangerous.
+Vessel passenger limits are sometimes exceeded and, in many cases, insufficient life jackets are carried.
+Australians have been killed and injured in ferry and boat accidents in coastal areas, including near Koh Samui.
 Several safety incidents have recently been reported on vessels in Phuket.

 The Australian Government does not provide information on the safety of individual commercial airlines or flight paths.
-See instead the
+See the

 Aviation Safety Network website for information on aviation safety in Thailand.

 If you're arrested or jailed, the Australian Government will do what it can to help you under our

-Consular Services Charter.
+Consular services charter.
 But we can't get you out of trouble or out of jail.